pokeypokeypokey/RoboND-Kinematics-Project/README.md

 The lengths of the sides are known, and the angles can be solved with the cosine law.
 Theta 2 plus `a` is `atan2(Bxy, Bz)` where `Bxy` and `Bz` are the components of `B` projected onto the xy plane and the z axis respectively. `a` can then be subtracted to get theta 2.

-Theta 3 is simply `pi/2` minus `b`, with a constant offset to account for the offset between link 3 and 4.
+Theta 3 is simply `pi/2` minus `b`, with a constant offset as indicated.

 Thetas 4, 5 & 6 are calculated by solving the following: